 We’re blessed to have a group of specialized software engineers, designers, system analysts, support engineers, problem solvers, and get-it-doners.
 Our composition and workflows are drastically different from other companies, by design!

 Clients gain an entire team at their disposal, while I remain positioned as the principal and single point-of-contact.
-I love people, and building long-term-relationships with nonprofit staff is where I’ve been called to focus.
+I love people, and building long-term-relationships with clients is where I’ve been called to focus.
 Further, organizations are frustrated by the standard approach of other companies: separate and ever-changing account managers, project managers, engineering leads, and support teams.
 Instead, the deep relationship, long-term partnership with an individual, and consistency are major differentiators.

 Our team is primarily composed of freelancers and other small business owners, rather than internal staff.
 The latter tends to organically force a “we only use X, Y, and Z” way of doing things, since the team is locked into a narrowed set of competencies.
 Instead, we highly value staying nimble with a motley crew of specialists.
 The loose composition enables us to execute with the right tools and right approaches, knowing those vary wildly between organizations and projects.
 This also has the benefit of not forcing us to be a sales-heavy company, instead able to accelerate and decelerate specific areas as needed.